twobulls/easy-genomics/README.md

                   aws-cognito-user-pool-id:
                   aws-cognito-user-pool-client-id:

-                  # The following Front-End Infrastructure settings will need to be pre-configured in AWS.
+                  # The following Front-End Infrastructure settings will need to be pre-configured in AWS and defined when 'env-type' is 'pre-prod' or 'prod'.
-                  aws-certificate-arn:
+                  aws-certificate-arn: # Not required when env-type: 'dev'

          - prod:
             ...